How Performance Marketing Accelerates B-to-B Prospecting

 SEPTEMBER 3, 2015

 Have you noticed how so many B2B companies seem to be running their own proprietary conferences these days?
-I can’t turn around without another customer event popping up on the radar.
 In conversations with several marketers, I have identified six reasons to consider it.
-Although primarily for clients, many of these conferences are designed to include prospects as well.
+Who better to sell for you than happy current customers?

 Why Servant Marketing Matters